ThatMovieGuyOriginal/sec-filing-events-tracker/README.md

-# SEC Filing Events Tracker2
+# SEC Filing Events Tracker

 A comprehensive application that monitors SEC EDGAR filings, extracts key events, and provides a calendar-based visualization for tracking corporate events like ticker changes, insider buying, share buybacks, and more.